jleung7158/WageGauge/journals/james.md

 I am adding the math and data to the figures tonight, as well as more styling.

 A bunch of little aha! moments refactoring the math code to be cleaner using dictionarys and arrays as opposed to repetitive let statements.

+6/2/23
+Today I finished setting up a form to post a new topic in the forum page.
+I had to adjust the migration files and queries but that was simple enough.
+I also added a search function to the forum page.

+I plan on adding a company filter function to filter topics by company as well.
+Then add more styling, and maybe add a user name.

+As for aha! moments, it was nice to finally program the automated refetch via redux for my forum page.